BOJ discussed potential impact of future policy tweak - Oct minutes

 TOKYO, Dec 23 (Reuters) - Some Bank of Japan policymakers called for the need to be mindful of how a future exit from ultra-low interest rates could affect markets and households' mortgage rates, minutes of the central bank's October policy meeting showed on Friday.

-While there was no immediate need to tweak monetary policy, the BOJ must keep an eye out on the side-effects of prolonged easing and check whether market players are prepared for when it does exit ultra-loose policy in the future, one member was quoted as saying.
+While there was no immediate need to tweak monetary policy, the BOJ must keep an eye out on the side-effects of prolonged easing and scrutinise "without an preconception" how rising inflation could affect wages and household spending, one member was quoted as saying.

+"It's important to continue checking how a future exit from ultra-loose monetary policy could affect markets and whether market participants are prepared for the move," the member said.

 Some in the nine-member board also said the BOJ must be mindful of how future interest rate rises might affect mortgage loans, the minutes showed.